-To navigate to a specific data source, users simply click on it from this list, and they will be taken to the Data Source Overview page.
+To navigate to a specific data source, click on it from this list, and you will be taken to the data source overview page

-In addition to the data source's health, this page provides detailed information about the data source and is organized by tabs across the top of the page: Overview, Users, Policies, Data Dictionary, Queries, Metrics, Discussions, Contacts, and Lineage.
+In addition to the data source's health, this page provides detailed information about the data source and is organized by tabs across the top of the page: Overview, Members, Policies, Data Dictionary, Discussions, Contacts, and Relationships.
 The visibility and appearance of the tabs will vary slightly depending on the type of user accessing the data source.

 - Health Check: When an Immuta data source is created, a background job is submitted to compute the row count and high cardinality column for the data source.
 This job uses the connection information provided at data source creation time.
 A data source initially has a health status of “healthy” because the initial health check performed is a simple SQL query against the source to make sure the source can be queried at all.
 After the background job for the row count/high cardinality column computation is complete, the health status is updated.
 If one or both of those jobs failed, the health status will change to “Unhealthy.”

 - Fingerprint: Captures summary statistics of a data source when a data source is created, when a policy is applied or changed, or when a user manually updates the data source fingerprint.

 - View: Depending on the integration, this records if a view has been created to represent the data source in an integration, when it was created, and gives a button to re-create the view if policies have been changed.

 - Row Count: Calculates the number of rows in the data source.

 - High Cardinality: Calculates the high cardinality columns, which contain unique values such as identification numbers, email addresses, or usernames.
 A high cardinality column is required to generate consistent random subsets of data for use in certain minimization techniques.